 - ► Traversing to clearance height Q301: definition of how the touch probe is to move between the measuring points: - 0: Move at measuring height between measuring points - 1: Move at clearance height between measuring points - ► Axis for compensation movement Q312: Assignment of the rotary axis in which the TNC is to compensate the measured misalignment: - 0: Automatic mode the TNC uses the active kinematics to determine the rotary axis to be aligned.
 In automatic mode the first rotary table axis (as viewed from the workpiece) is used as compensation axis.
-Recommended setting. - 4: Compensate misalignment with rotary axis A - 5: Compensate misalignment with rotary axis B - 6: Compensate misalignment with rotary axis C - ▶ Set to zero after alignment Q337: Define whether the TNC should set the display of the aligned rotary axis to 0: - 0: Do not set the rotary axis display to 0 after alignment - 1: Set the rotary axis display to 0 after alignment. - ▶ Number in table Q305: Enter the number in the preset table/datum table in which the TNC is to set the rotary axis to zero.
+Recommended setting. - 4: Compensate misalignment with rotary axis A - 5: Compensate misalignment with rotary axis B - 6: Compensate misalignment with rotary axis C - ▶ Set to zero after alignment Q337: Define whether the TNC should set the angle of the aligned rotary axis to 0 in the preset table or in the datum table after the alignment: - 0: Do not set the angle of the rotary axis to 0 in the table after alignment - 1: Set the angle of the rotary axis to 0 in the table after alignment - ▶ Number in table Q305: Enter the number in the preset table/datum table in which the TNC is to set the rotary axis to zero.
 Only effective if Q337 is set to 1.
-Input range 0 to 2999 - ▶ Measured value transfer (0, 1) Q303: Specify if the determined basic rotation is to be saved in the datum table or in the preset table: - 0: Write the measured basic rotation as datum shift active datum table.
+Input range 0 to 99999 - ▶ Measured value transfer (0, 1) Q303: Specify if the determined basic rotation is to be saved in the datum table or in the preset table: - 0: Write the measured basic rotation as datum shift active datum table.
 The reference system is the active workpiece coordinate system - 1: Write the measured basic rotation into the preset table.
 The reference system is the machine coordinate system (REF system). - ▶ Reference angle?
 (0=ref. axis) Q380: Angle with which the TNC is to align the probed straight line.
 Only effective if rotary axis = automatic mode is selected, or rotary axis = C is selected (Q312 = 0 or 6).
 Input range -360.000 to 360.000